Aiven-Open/klaw-docs/docs/workflows/subscription/index.md

 capability.
 However, having the proper governance and security measures in place is essential to ensure that messages are correctly structured, and producers have the necessary permissions to handle sensitive information such as PII.
-Access Control Lists and Schema Registries are crucial in securing the Apache Kafka environment and maintaining data privacy and fidelity.
+Access Control Lists and schema registries are crucial in securing the Apache Kafka environment and maintaining data privacy and fidelity.
 The key to ensuring all these security measures are effective is properly assigning ownership of the topic, which serves as